 - PS5 pre-order guide: release date, price, and where to order

-And for those who missed the big Sony PS5 event, the entire show can be watched in the livestream video catchup below:
+For those who missed out on the big Sony PS5 reveal event, the entire show can be watched in the livestream video catchup below:

 Everything that was announced in the PS5 show